ashgreat/Touying-typst/README.md

 ### Font and Typography Overrides

-For quicker tweaks without writing a full theme, you can override typography directly from the document metadata.
-The extension recognizes the following optional keys under `format.typst`:
+For quicker tweaks without writing a full theme, you can override typography *and* navigation defaults directly from YAML.
+The extension recognizes these optional keys under `format.typst`:

 ```yaml
 format: